 The CCN concentration time series can be divided in five periods, based on the origin of the air masses sampled (Fig. 3).
-Period "A" represents the high CCN concen-20 trations from air masses coming from the Balkans.
-The highest concentrations were observed on 25 September, during Period "B", when air masses originated from NE Europe.
-Period "C" was characterized by a decrease in CCN concentrations, consistent with the air masses originating from the "cleaner" south.
-As the wind direction shifted later on to westerly (Period "D"), the air originated from the Mediterranean and 25 CCN concentrations were elevated.
-In the beginning of October (Period "E"), CCN as air masses were coming from Asia Minor and NE Europe.
-The lowest CCN concentrations were observed on 22 September, after Period "A", as air originated from high in the free troposphere and descended into the marine boundary layer without passing near major aerosol sources.
-These results are summarized in Fig. 5a, showing the 5 CCN concentrations grouped by prevailing wind direction.
+Period "A" represents the high CCN concentrations from air masses coming from the Balkans.
+The highest concentrations were observed on the 25 September, during Period "B", when air masses originated from NE Europe.
+Period "C" was characterized by a decrease in CCN concentrations, consistent with marine aerosol that did not have contact with land during the three days prior to its arrival at Crete.
+As the wind direction shifted later on to westerly (Period "D"), the air originated from North Africa then briefly passed over the Balkans before arriving at Crete.
+The airmass is thus largely marine but with elevated CCN concentrations associated with the continental influence.
+In the beginning of October (Period "E"), CCN concentrations were high (especially toward the end of the measurement campaign), as air masses were coming from Asia Minor and NE Europe.
+The lowest CCN concentrations were observed on the 22 September, after Period "A", as air originated from high in the free troposphere and descended into the marine boundary layer without passing near major aerosol sources.
+These results are summarized in Fig. 5a, showing the CCN concentrations grouped by prevailing wind direction.